 There are several types of anxiety, and symptoms can vary from mild to more severe.
 The most common types of anxiety we treat are:

 Generalized anxiety disorder occurs when you feel worried and stressed about many everyday events and activities.
 This type of worry disrupts your life most days.
 Everyone gets worried or anxious sometimes.
-But people with generalized anxiety disorder experience more than normal everyday worries.
+But people diagnosed with generalized anxiety disorder experience more than normal everyday worries.

 A panic attack is a sudden, intense fear or anxiety that may make you short of breath, dizzy or make your heart pound.
 You may feel out of control, and some people believe that they are having a heart attack.
-An attack usually lasts from 5 to 20 minutes.
+A panic attack usually lasts from 5 to 20 minutes.
 But it may last longer, up to a few hours.
 You have the most anxiety about 10 minutes after the attack starts.
 If these attacks happen often, they are called a panic disorder.

 Panic attacks can be scary and can get in the way of your daily activities.
 Treatment can help most people have fewer symptoms or even stop the attacks.